-[i] As rates are deemed to be recoverable in all instances, all requests to write-off debt

-- [ii] In terms of this policy the authority to write-off Irrecoverable / Bad Debt not exceeding R 100 000.00 is delegated to the Accounting Officer.
+- [i] As rates are deemed to be recoverable in all instances, all requests to write-off debt in respect of rates must be presented as individual items to the Chief Financial Officer who would submit it to the Accounting Officer / Council for consideration with a view to write-off such debt as irrecoverable. - [ii] In terms of this policy the authority to write-off Irrecoverable / Bad Debt not exceeding R 100 000.00 is delegated to the Accounting Officer.
 Does this refer to per debtor or in total for a year. - [iii] In respect of other debt, schedules indicating the debtor account number, the debtor's name, the physical address in respect of which the debt was raised, address erf number, if applicable, amount per account category as well as the steps taken to recover a debt and a reason to write off the amount, must be compiled.
-The debt should be discussed and endorsed with the Chief Financial Officer where after it would be submitted to the Accounting Officer / Council for consideration with a view to write-off such debt as irrecoverable. - [iv] Notwithstanding the above, the Accounting Officer and or Council will be under no obligation to write-off any particular debt and will always have the sole discretion to do so. - [d] Provision - - [i] The Chief Financial Officer will annually with the compilation of the annual financial statement take into account and report on all outstanding debt. - [ii] The Chief Financial Officer will ensure that provision is made for irrecoverable / bad debt for all debt outstanding for more than 90 days.
+The debt should be discussed and endorsed with the Chief Financial Officer where after it would be submitted to the Accounting Officer / Council for consideration with a view to write-off such debt as irrecoverable. - [iv] Notwithstanding the above, the Accounting Officer and or Council will be under no obligation to write-off any particular debt and will always have the sole discretion to do so.

+[d] Provision -

+- [i] The Chief Financial Officer will annually with the compilation of the annual financial statement take into account and report on all outstanding debt. - [ii] The Chief Financial Officer will ensure that provision is made for irrecoverable / bad debt for all debt outstanding for more than 90 days.
 This does not necessarily mean that authorization as required above is given upon approval of the annual financial statements.